CamilleTouron/YNOV_B3_DEVOPS_WORKFLOW_RELEASE/README.md

 # YNOV B3 DEVOPS WORKFLOW RELEASE

+## What's the project ?
+Design a release workflow for an nodeJS API.
+Our objective is to master CI/CD so the API is not important and taken from an other project.

 ## What is a release workflow ?
 ### What is a workflow ?
 A workflow is a succession of stages designed to achieve a purpose.